revelingg/chatbot/README.md

-# chatbot
-discord chat bot using the user library
+discord user bot library
+v1 is for just one account
+v4 is for as many accounts as u can create without getting banned